How to look for records of... Royal Navy ratings enlisted after 1918

 Service records (1929-present)

-Search The National Archives’ bookshop to see whether the publication below may be available to buy.
+Search The National Archives’ shop to see whether the publication below may be available to buy.
 Alternatively, look in The National Archives’ library catalogue to see what is available to consult at Kew.

 JJ Colledge and Ben Warlow, Ships of the Royal Navy: The Complete Record of all Fighting Ships of the Royal Navy from the 15th Century to the Present (Casemate Publishers, 2010)